About the Coalition > Steering Committee

 Leni Preston’s career was in the field of interpretive and strategic planning for historic sites, museums, and non-profit organizations.
 More recently she has applied her planning skills to the area of grassroots political advocacy and policy.
 With three other women from Montgomery County, MD she created the Grassroots Political Action Toolkit to provide tools and resource materials for those new to the advocacy field.
 In 2006, she joined with others to form the Coalition.
 As Chair, she focuses on developing effective partnerships and advocacy and communication strategies to strengthen the Coalition’s positive impact on health care reform efforts in the state.

-Leigh Stevenson Cobb, JD/MPH
+Leigh Stevenson Cobb

 Leigh Cobb is currently the health policy director for Advocates for Children and Youth (ACY), Maryland’s state-wide child advocacy organization.
 Her recent efforts at ACY have involved increasing access to oral health care and improving birth outcomes.
 She has experience with health reform efforts in Colorado as well as Maryland.
 A member of the Coalition since 2007, Leigh has focused her attention on improving outreach and removing barriers to enrollment and retention in the State’s Medicaid and MCHP programs.
 She is also interested in facilitating a “no wrong door” approach to enrolling children and families in health and social welfare programs.